iltommi/qdb-documentation/source/concepts/concurrency.rst

 Server
 -------

-At the heart of many design and technology decisions of wrpme lies the desire to solve the `C10k problem <http://en.wikipedia.org/wiki/C10k_problem>`_.
+At the heart of many design and technology decisions of quasardb lies the desire to solve the `C10k problem <http://en.wikipedia.org/wiki/C10k_problem>`_.
 To do so, it uses a combination of asynchronous I/O, lock-free containers and parallel processing.

 As of now, the server can serve as many concurrent requests as the operating system and the underlying hardware permit.